Gorkov algebraic diagrammatic construction for infinite nuclear matter: Formalism

 In the following, we also implement the so-called ADC(3)-D truncation for the nuclear self-energy~\cite{Barbieri2017,Soma2013,Marino2024}.
 ADC(3)-D is a refinement of the standard ADC(3) based on combining elements of the Goldstone (that is, time-ordered) diagrammatic expansion that are common to both Green's functions and CC~\cite{ShavittBartlett,Hagen2014Review} theories.
 Its content is depicted diagrammatically in Fig.~\ref{fig:adc3d} for a particular contribution to the 2p1h $M$ matrix that, for standard ADC(3), is at second order in the interaction $V$.
 The tensor

-is responsible for 2p2h excitations in perturbative expansions, and it also contributes to CC theory as a lowest-order approximation.
-By directly substituting $t^{(0)}$ with the converged $t$ amplitudes from a prior CC calculation, one can incorporate additional infinite classes of diagrams in the ADC self-energy~\cite{Barbieri2017,Hodecker2019}.
+is responsible for 2p2h excitations in perturbative expansions, and it also contributes to CC theory as a lowest-order approximation. \CB{By directly substituting $t^{(0)}$ with the $t$ amplitudes from a CC calculation, one can incorporate additional infinite classes of diagrams in the ADC self-energy~\cite{Barbieri2017,Hodecker2019}, while preserving the Lehmann representation of the ADC self-energy by construction. }

-In our approach, the CC amplitudes are determined by solving the CC equations at the doubles level (CCD)---hence the naming ``ADC(3)-D''---by using a custom implementation of the method described in Refs.~\cite{Hagen2014,LietzCompNucl}.
-The CCD amplitudes introduce corrections to the ADC coupling vertices (namely, the $M$ and $N$ matrices) that pertain to higher ADC($n\geq4$) truncation schemes.
+\CB{ In our approach, the CC amplitudes are computed once by solving the CC equations based on the HF reference at the doubles truncation level (CCD)---hence the naming ``ADC(3)-D''--- by using a custom implementation of the method described in Refs.~\cite{Hagen2014,LietzCompNucl}} The CCD amplitudes introduce corrections to the ADC coupling vertices (namely, the $M$ and $N$ matrices) that pertain to higher ADC($n\geq4$) truncation schemes.
 However, the scaling with the model-space dimension remains the same as for ADC(3)~\cite{Marino2024}.
 In contrast, full ADC(4) would require including 3p2h configurations~\cite{SchirmerAdc4,Schirmer2018}, leading to a large increase in the computational load.
 In practice, ADC(3)-D improves the accuracy of ADC when correlations are strong~\cite{Marino2024}, while also making the method more stable when the system is close to degeneracy, mitigating the issues associated with potentially vanishing denominators~\cite{Barbieri2017}.
 To the best of our knowledge, Ref.~\cite{Soma2013} reports the earliest application of the ADC(3)-D truncation.
 Further connections between Green's functions and CC theories are discussed in Refs.~\cite{Coveney2025GFvsCC,coveney2025nonhermitiangreensfunctiontheory}.

+\CB{ As a final comment, notice that, in principle, the coupled-cluster and non-skeleton corrections can be combined seamlessly.
+Also, one may compute the CC amplitudes at each OpRS iteration using the updated energy spectrum, albeit at the cost of a much higher computational load.
+We leave these extensions of ADC for future developments. }